qd29/SCIP/README.md

 18. Run `perl SCIP_pri_01_hg19/38.pl`.
 Use the `-n` flag to specify `[name].[hg19/hg38]`, also always specify `-u 1`.
 The `-u` flag is reserved for parallelization (currently disabled).
 See line 11 of the script for information.
     - a.
 Note that `samtools` and `R` must be installed.
     - b. `samtools` may occasionally report warnings, e.g., `the index file is older than the data file`, `protocol not supported`, and/or `failed to open reference` (especially for CRAM files).
 These warnings are likely harmless and may be ignored.
     - c.
 The script will update its progress by printing each CNV analyzed and date/time.
-It will print whether it is generating new or reusing SAM and depth files (see step 20).
+It will print whether it generates new or reuses SAM and depth files (see step 20).
 No errors are anticipated except mentioned in (b) above.
 19. Run `perl SCIP_pri_02_hg19/38.pl`.
 Use the `-n` flag to specify `[name].[hg19/hg38]`.
     - a.
 The SCIP Prioritization Module generates files to be used by the Visualization Module, stored in the `./app_temp_file` directory.
 Priority scores are stored in the `[name].[hg19/hg38].pipeline_summary.txt` file in the `./user_data` directory.
 20. Optional clean-up.
 SCIP stores SAM and depth information extracted from alignment files in the `./d1emp_server` directory.
 These files are no longer required after step 18 and may be removed.